 Summary: Now it’s your turn

-Segmentation is a fundamental in marketing.
-Unlike the shiny tactics and channels that phase in and out, segmentation is ultimately a means to delivering a more relevant message to the relevant person.
+Segmentation is fundamental in marketing.
+Unlike the shiny tactics and channels that phase in and out, segmentation is ultimately a means to deliver a more relevant message to the relevant person.

 In marketing, there’s nothing better than reaching the right person with the right message at the right time – and this allows us to get closer to that, in a way that is both scalable and well-adapted for the online world.